awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.IAMPolicy.md

 ```

 **Note**
-Don't confuse the `rds-db:` prefix with other Amazon RDS action prefixes that begin with `rds:`\.
+Don't confuse the `rds-db:` prefix with other RDS API action prefixes that begin with `rds:`\.
 You use the `rds-db:` prefix and the `rds-db:connect` action only for IAM database authentication\.
 They aren't valid in any other context\.
 Currently, the IAM console displays an error for policies with the `rds-db:connect` action\.
 You can ignore this error\.

 The example policy includes a single statement with the following elements: